owiwamasa/nets-lineup-builder/README.md

 - Features the Brooklyn Nets' 2021-22 Roster
 - Select up to 5 players to put into your lineup
-- Highlights a player individual statistics when mouse hovers
+- Highlights a player individual statistics when mouse hovers over a player

 <img src='./frontend/src/assets/playerSelector.png' width='300px' />
 <br />